KilianVounckx/okka/README.md

 The editor is based on the online booklet [Build Your Own Text Editor](https://viewsourcecode.org/snaptoken/kilo).

-I created a small tui package, based on the rust crate [termion](https://crates.io/crates/termion), which the editor uses.
+I created a small tui package called rocterm (please give me a better one :D).
+It is based on the rust crate [termion](https://crates.io/crates/termion), which the editor uses.